ISUgenomics/bioinformatics-workbook/Appendix/HPC/syntax-highlighting-for-bioinformatics.md

 If you're a coder, then you already know how useful the syntax highlighting is for your programming language.
 However, if you're a biologist and work with lots of biology specific files (fasta, msa, vcf etc) on command-line, then you might have noticed how non-intuitive it feels for manually inspecting them.
 This tutorial aims to reduce that feeling a little bit and makes working on CLI a bit better!

-If you want a hands-on approach with support to custom files, first section covers `nano` text editor syntax coloring and second section for `vim`.
-If you want a more permanent solution then move on the third section that covers a program called `BioSyntax`.
-BioSyntax comes with present syntax coloring for pretty much all types of files in Biology/Bioinformatics.
+If you want a hands-on approach with support to custom files, first section covers `nano` text editor syntax coloring.
+Since for `vim` has complicated syntax file formats, we will use a readymade solution that uses the program called `BioSyntax`.
+BioSyntax comes with present syntax coloring for pretty much all types of files in Biology/Bioinformatics and works with various other commands as well (like `less`, `vim` etc.).

 ## Nano as the text editor (custom syntax coloring)